petereichinger/bevy-mandelbrot/README.md

-# Bevy-Tetris
+# Bevy-Mandelbrot

-A bevy learing project.
+A bevy learning project.

-Tetris game with simple rules (really simple rotations and wall kicks).
+Generate some mandelbrot with controls.
+Trying to use async tasks to parallelize the mandelbrot on CPU.

-This project is mainly used to learn bevy.
+Maybe a GPU version will come later.